Fellows FAQ

 Why does ASAE have a Fellows program?

 ASAE values long-time volunteers and highly engaged members for their contributions to our shared profession.
-The ASAE Fellows program is among ASAE’s highest honors, recognizing individuals who have made a significant impact on the association community through exemplary volunteer service and leadership, extraordinary accomplishments, or other major contributions to ASAE and the profession of association management.
+The ASAE Fellows program is among ASAE’s highest honors, recognizing individuals who have made a significant impact on the association community through exemplary volunteer service and leadership, extraordinary accomplishments, or other major and innovative contributions to ASAE and the profession of association management.
 The ASAE Fellows program is an honorary recognition and a call to continued leadership and service.

 How are Fellows selected?

-There are several steps in the Fellows selection process, which is governed by a Selection Committee composed of Fellows in good standing and several ASAE members.
-Only ASAE members are eligible to be nominated.
-Nominations (comprised of a name and contact information) may be submitted by another ASAE member or nominees may self-nominate.
-Once nominated, nominees choosing to apply must fill out a Fellows application, which includes submission of a curriculum vitae and answering several essay questions.
-The Committee reviews all applications and invites selected candidates to a final selection round.
-Final candidates are invited for individual interviews with two to three selection committee members.
+The Committee reviews all applications and invites selected candidates to interview two to three selection committee members.
 Each class of Fellows is unique and there is no minimum or maximum class size.
 You can find more information about Fellows selection and eligibility in the section below: ASAE Fellows Application and Selection FAQs.

 What do the Fellows do?

 Once selected, Fellows are expected to continue to be high-level contributors to ASAE.
-Individually, Fellows serve as authors, speakers, mentors, volunteer leaders, political and advocacy supporters, and APAC and Foundation contributors and advocates on behalf of the association management industry.
+Individually, Fellows serve as authors, speakers, mentors, volunteer leaders, political and advocacy supporters, and APAC and Foundation contributors and advocates on behalf of the association management profession.
 Fellows attend an annual retreat designed to strengthen business relationships and address key issues in the association industry.
 They participate in strategic conversations, which often result in sessions at other ASAE programs and articles in ASAE publications.

 Am I eligible if my ASAE membership lapsed but my cumulative years of ASAE membership are five years?

-Unfortunately, no, the membership requirement to apply for ASAE Fellows is five consecutive years of membership.
+The membership requirement to apply for ASAE Fellows is five consecutive years of membership.
 Please revisit the eligibility guidelines once you have met this requirement.

 My application reflects giving a presentation at an ASAE signature conference and volunteering to review ASAE Annual Meeting & Exposition presentation submissions.
 Will this meet the ASAE service requirement?

-Unfortunately, no, ASAE Fellows eligibility requires continuous and graduated service to the association.
+ASAE Fellows eligibility requires continuous and graduated service to the association.
 Specific examples include serving on an ASAE, ASAE Research Foundation or ASAE Business Services, Inc. (ABSI) committee, council, workgroup, Board of Directors, or advisory body.
 Graduated service might look like serving as a task force member, then standing committee member, then committee chair, for example.
 We recommend that the application specify comprehensive ASAE activities such as presentations, articles and contributions, volunteer service, and volunteer leadership appointments.

 As a CAE, am I automatically made an ASAE Fellow?
 Is the credential considered as a factor in my application?